MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-cost-optimization/includes/4-design-for-usage-optimization.md

 ## Optimize your high availability design

-**Prioritize deployment of active-active models over active-only or active-passive models, as part of your recovery plan, if you already paid for the resources.**
+**Prioritize deployment of active-active or active-only over active-passive models, as part of your recovery plan, if you already paid for the resources.**

 If your design defaults to using active-passive models, you might have idle resources that could otherwise be used.
 Converting to active-active might enable you to meet your load leveling and scale bursting requirements without overspending.
 If you can meet your recovery targets with an active-only model, the costs of those resources can be removed completely.